Contributed By Anjarwalla & Khanna

 In the case of security over land:

-Where the parties to a contract expressly stipulate that the contract shall be governed by a particular law, that law will be the law of the contract.
-The courts of Kenya will therefore observe the choice of said foreign law (for example, English law or New York law) as the governing law of the contract, provided that the choice of law was made in good faith and not for extraneous purposes or to perpetuate fraud or any other illegal purpose and that there is no objection on the grounds of public policy.
-Where there are strong reasons or exceptional circumstances warranting a departure from the terms of a clause subjecting a contract to foreign law, Kenyan courts retain right to assume jurisdiction at their discretion.
+Where the parties to a contract expressly stipulate that the contract shall be governed by a particular law, that law will be the law governing the contract.
+The courts of Kenya will therefore observe the choice of foreign law (for example, English law or New York law) as the governing law of the contract, provided that the choice of law was made in good faith and not for extraneous purposes or to perpetuate fraud or any other illegal purpose, and that there is no objection on the grounds of public policy.
+Where there are strong reasons or exceptional circumstances warranting a departure from the terms of a clause subjecting a contract to foreign law, Kenyan courts retain the discretion to assume jurisdiction.
 However, the burden of proving the existence of such exceptional circumstances lies on the person seeking to avoid the choice of governing law.

 The choice of law or legal system is construed as referring to the substantive law of that state and not to its conflict of laws rules or procedural rules.
 Therefore, if a contract stipulates, for example, that English law is to apply, the court would uphold English law but apply Kenyan conflict of laws and procedural rules.

 The Arbitration Act and the New York Convention are applicable to the enforcement of arbitral awards rendered in countries which are signatories to the New York Convention.
-In order for an arbitral award rendered outside Kenya to be recognised and enforced in Kenya, the country in which the Arbitration Award is rendered has to be either a signatory of the New York Convention or a designated country under the Foreign Judgment Act.
+In order for an arbitral award rendered outside Kenya to be recognised and enforced in Kenya, the country in which the arbitral award is rendered has to be either a signatory to the New York Convention or a designated country under the Foreign Judgment Act.

-If the arbitration award is rendered in a country which is neither a designated country under the Foreign Judgment Act nor a signatory to the New York Convention, the suit between the parties has to proceed to full trial in a Kenyan Court.
+If the arbitral award is rendered in a country which is neither a designated country under the Foreign Judgment Act nor a signatory to the New York Convention, the suit between the parties has to proceed to full trial in the Kenyan courts.

 Foreign lenders are not restricted from granting loans in any currency in Kenya.